Dr. Russin is the assistant surgical director of the USC Neurorestoration Center at Keck Medicine of USC.

 His work allows him to do research.

-“One particularly exciting project I’m working on is the genetic characterization of single neurons from patients suffering from epilepsy.
+“One particularly exciting project I’m working on is the genetic characterization of single neurons from patients with epilepsy.
 This is a collaboration between multiple teams to try and identify unique signatures of individual cells that may cause seizures.”

 Keck Medicine of USC is his home.